-- You have had a heart attack, stroke, angioplasty or stent, or heart bypass surgery due to blockages in your arteries.
+- Had an angioplasty, stent, or heartbypass surgery due to blockages in your arteries

-- You have type 2 diabetes and are between 40 and 75 years old.
+- Have type 2 diabetes, and are between ages 40 and 75

 - There are many types of medicines used to treat cholesterol.
 Ask your nurse or doctor to explain how your medicines work.